Logiqx/gps-details/docs/devices/coros/alpha/README.md

-#### Remediation

-It is not clear whether COROS is failing to capture the NMEA data from the GNSS receiver correctly in real-time, or whether they are mangling it in their downstream processing.

-What is very clear is that the data that they are recording is incorrect, primarily with positions and speeds being temporally offset.
-The issue has been observed right from the start of tracks, and also starting half way into a session.

 ### Summary

-My suspicion is that COROS are combining NMEA sentences, but not doing it correctly when some messages are absent for a period of time.

-The obvious way to capture position and speed data is using the RMC sentence (time, position and speed) but COROS may be using GGA (time and position) and VTG (speed).
+My suspicion is that COROS are combining NMEA sentences, but not doing it correctly.
+The obvious way to capture position and speed is using the RMC sentence (time, position and speed) but COROS may be using GGA (time and position) and VTG (speed).

+The issue could be related to VTG sentences not including a timestamp, or due to some messages being absent for a period of time.
+It's not easy to determine the root cause solely from the FIT files, so COROS need to investigate.

-Whatever the cause, COROS need to fix this issue as it is logging bad data and causing spurious alpha's to appear in our rankings.
+Whatever the cause, COROS need to fix this issue as the VERTIX 2 and APEX 2 Pro are sometimes logging bad data and causing spurious alpha's to appear in our rankings.